connor11528/how-companies-hire/README.md

 Medium taps into the brains of the world’s most insightful writers, thinkers, and storytellers to bring you the smartest takes on topics that matter.

-<a href="https://medium.engineering/mediums-engineering-interview-process-b8d6b67927c4">Medium’s engineering interview process</a>
+<atarget="_blank"  href="https://medium.engineering/mediums-engineering-interview-process-b8d6b67927c4">Medium’s engineering interview process</a>

-<a href="https://medium.engineering/a-guide-to-your-technical-interview-at-medium-76d91942c737">A guide to technical interviews at Medium
+<atarget="_blank"  href="https://medium.engineering/a-guide-to-your-technical-interview-at-medium-76d91942c737">A guide to technical interviews at Medium
 </a>

 </br>